ProGraphics/prographics.github.io/pages/support/attribution.md

 permalink: "/thanks/"
 ---

-<p class="teaser b20">We would like to express our sincere gratitude to these projects.
-These technologies help us do what we do and without them, our job would be much harder.
-Thank-you!</p>
+<p class="teaser b20">We would like to express our sincere gratitude to the people that provide these projects.
+These technologies help us do what we do and, without them, our job would be much harder.  <em>Thank-you!</em></p>

 ### TypeScript